A short exploration of the Netherlands’ de facto capital city.

 During my time in the area, I stayed in the Hague.
 I had originally going to stay in Leiden, which has a more central location to where I wanted to visit, but the Hague had a cheaper place to stay.
 So, the Hague it was.
 I never ended up seeing much of the city, due to jet lag and being distracted by other places.
 Here’s a bit of what I saw:

-Jana Irving The Hague has a nice shopping area, parts of which survived WWII.
+Wandering Jana The Hague has a nice shopping area, parts of which survived WWII.
 However, much was damaged in the city due to Nazi occupation.
 Well, more like the British bombing the Nazi positions, which happened to be in the city.

-Jana Irving Grote Kerk (great church).
+Wandering Jana Grote Kerk (great church).

-Jana Irving The Renaissance Het Oude Stadhuis (Old City Hall) built in 1565.
+Wandering Jana The Renaissance Het Oude Stadhuis (Old City Hall) built in 1565.

-Jana Irving Old Dutch building.
+Wandering Jana Old Dutch building.
 Love it.

-Jana Irving Even the Hague has canals.
+Wandering Jana Even the Hague has canals.

-Jana Irving China Town.
+Wandering Jana China Town.

-Jana Irving While some of the older buildings remain, many were lost in the war.
+Wandering Jana While some of the older buildings remain, many were lost in the war.
 New construction boomed after the war to fill in what was lost, and to expand the city footprint in general.

 That is basically all I saw in the Hague.
 I really needed another day in the area to explore the city fully.
 There are more palaces, museums, and fancy buildings, etc. to see.